 Although PowerPoint provides a spelling dictionary which contains a list of all common words, you might be working on a particular project that uses uncommon words not found in everyday language.
-You could edit a custom dictionary or load a ready-made third party dictionary within PowerPoint 2013 for Windows.
-But did you know that you can actually create your own dictionary that includes a set of words for a particular project?
+You could edit a custom dictionary or load a ready-made third-party dictionary within PowerPoint.
+But you can actually create your own dictionary that includes a set of words for a particular project.
 So, if you need to do a legal presentation for a client once a year, you could create a separate dictionary for just this one project, and then edit it as required within a text editor such as Notepad.

 Figure 1: Options within the File menu

 - This opens the PowerPoint Options dialog box.
 Click the Proofing option within the sidebar to view the interface that you see in Figure 2, below.

 Figure 2: Proofing section of PowerPoint Options dialog box includes the Custom Dictionaries button